luna-duclos/tla-waitlist/readme.md

-# The Ditanian Fleet Waitlist
+# TLA Waitlist
-The official incursion waitlist for The Ditanian Fleet, Eve Online's premier armour HQ incursion community.
+The official incursion waitlist for TLA.
 Features include ESI fleet invites, skill checking, fit checking, a doctrine page, and community guides.

 ### Contributing
-Report bugs by opening a GitHub issue, or send a message to a TDF HQ FC.
+Report bugs by opening a GitHub issue, or send a message to a TLA FC.
 Security issues should be reported to an FC directly.

-#### A One-Time Change
-If you only want to make a one-time contribution, have a chat with the FC team.
-We will discuss your idea, any potential issues and may make some requests.
-After our chat, fork the repository and get to work.

-#### Regular Contributions
-If you want to make regular contributions, please reach out to Reoze or Lyari on Discord.

 #### Creating a Pull Request
 Once you think you are ready, please check: